-NOTE: The log file is currently manipulated using POSIX I/O calls (open, write, etc.) on all platforms.
-This means that Windows will not be able to handle non-ASCII characters in the path.
+NOTE: The log file is currently manipulated using the C standard library's buffered I/O calls (fprintf, etc.) regardless of the virtual file driver (VFD) used.
+Log events are flushed immediately after the write call.
+On Windows, the location parameter must be an ASCII string since the Windows standard C library's I/O functions cannot handle UTF-8 file names.

-The start_log_on_open flag will determine whether or not logging will begin on file open/create.
-This, combined with the begin/end functions, would allow people to selectively log troublesome areas of their code, potentially decreasing running time and keeping log files smaller and more manageable.
+The start_log_on_access flag will determine whether or not logging will begin on file open/create.
+This, combined with the begin/end functions, would allow people to selectively log troublesome areas of their code, potentially drastically decreasing running time and keeping log files smaller and more manageable.

-There is currently no plan to add a file identifier to the log messages, so it normally won't be possible to send log messages from more than one cache to the same log location.
+There is currently no plan to add a file or source identifier to the log messages, so it normally won't be possible to send log messages from more than one cache to the same log location.

 An option for the future would be to add a bitwise flag parameter that would be used to determine which types of messages are of interest (e.g., flush dependencies).
 If this proved to be of use, it could be added while the SWMR feature is being developed (before the official HDF5 1.10 release).